Thaddeus Dixon

 Dixon has also worked as a music director and drummer for Bryson Tiller, Khalid and other artists.
-He has been featured on television shows including Making His Band and Late Night with Seth Meyers.
-In addition, he has performed at the White House and Carnegie Hall.
+He's been featured on series including Making the Band and Late Night with Seth Meyers.

 Early life and education

 Dixon was born in Detroit, Michigan, the only child of Gus and Denise Dixon.
-He began playing drums at 4 years old and honed his skills as a church musician.
-He attended Detroit High School for Fine & Performing Arts, and played at local concerts for gospel artists including Kirk Franklin.
+He began playing drums at 4 years old, practicing the instrument as he attended church.
+He went to Detroit High School for Fine & Performing Arts and played at local concerts for gospel artists including Kirk Franklin.

 After graduating high school, Dixon moved to East Lansing, Michigan to attend Michigan State University (MSU) on a jazz studies scholarship.
-He was recruited by MSU jazz studies director, Rodney Whitaker who lauded him for having "the stuff you can't teach."
-He took on professional gigs while pursuing his degree, and graduated in 2006 with a Bachelor of Music.
+He performed at professional concerts while pursuing his degree, and graduated in 2006 with a Bachelor of Music.

 Career

 Dixon began his professional career as a touring drummer with The Spinners.
 Thereafter, he performed with artists including Ne-Yo, Sean Kingston, Mulgrew Miller, Roy Hargrove and Steve Nelson.
 He later appeared on MTV's "Making His Band", a reality TV show where musicians competed for positions in Sean Combs' touring band.
 He was a drum finalist, however another musician was ultimately selected.

 Dixon then worked with acts including Deitrick Haddon, Bone Thugs-n-Harmony, Dawn Richard and Timothy Bloom.
 He also performed with his own jazz ensemble, The Thaddeus Dixon Quartet.
 He then relocated to Berkeley to work as an instructor in the music department at the University of California, Berkeley for two years.

 Dixon later became the music director for recording artist Cody Simpson.
 He then managed music direction for Meghan Trainor, Bryson Tiller, Khalid and Brent Faiyaz.
 He also produced music for Meghan Trainor, Talib Kweli, Raekwon, Timothy Bloom, Deborah Cox, Teedra Moses and Rick Ross among others.
 In October 2018, he released his debut single, "Letter To My X's" featuring KR.